 CYFOR were instructed by Burrows Bussin solicitors in a case to defend a 17-year-old boy, who they believed was being made a scapegoat for illegal downloading.
 The defendant, Matthew Wyatt, had been accused of copyright infringement in relation to the download of albums.

 Mr Wyatt was arrested three years ago following a raid on his Lincolnshire house by police, Trading Standards, the International Federation of the Phonographic Industry (IFPI) and the British Phonographic Industry (BPI).

-Wyatt was subsequently charged with distribution of copyrighted material.
+Wyatt was subsequently charged with the distribution of copyrighted material.

-Burrows Bussin was preparing to defend Wyatt in the case concerning the OiNK file sharing site.
-The OiNK site was shut down by the BPI and police, and forensic images taken of their servers.
+Burrows Bussin was preparing to defend Wyatt in the case concerning the OiNK file-sharing site.
+The OiNK site was shut down by the BPI and police, and forensic images are taken of their servers.
 CYFOR was involved in the investigation of forensic images taken from OiNK and Wyatt’s PC.

 Part of the forensic investigation involved CYFOR rebuilding the OiNK SQL back end database and servers in order to perform tests for the defence.
 CYFOR was able to highlight technicalities in respect of the distribution of the copyrighted material.

 “Having worked with CYFOR in a number of cases involving digital evidence, we were confident that they could assist us with the defence of this case.
 The work undertaken by CYFOR and the clear and concise advice given were important in undermining the Prosecution’s case and assisting our client’s position.”
 David Cook, Burrows Bussin.

 CYFOR was preparing to give expert evidence in court at the case in June, however, the CPS dropped the case this week.

 London: 0207 438 2045

 Manchester: 0161 797 8123